percona/pmm/doc/source/pmm-admin.rst

 `Adding external monitoring services <pmm-admin.html#pmm-pmm-admin-external-monitoring-service-adding>`_
 ----------------------------------------------------------------------------------------------------------

-The |pmm-admin.add| command is also used to add external :term:`monitoring services <External Monitoring Service>`.
+The |pmm-admin.add| command is also used to add :ref:`external monitoring services <External-Monitoring-Service>`.
 This command adds an external monitoring service assuming that the underlying |prometheus| exporter is already set up and accessible.
 The default scrape timeout is 10 seconds, and the interval equals to 1 minute.